diejel/Rapidito_Automation/README.md

 I use to upload some videos about what I'm currently developing in Shell script for CheckPoint Firewalls.
 - Here is one video about _"network objects creation"_ : https://www.linkedin.com/posts/diegocuba_checkpoint-cybersecurity-shellscript-activity-6827238327779934208-PFdJ
 - Linkedin: https://linkedin.com/in/diegocuba

+## Share and help others ##
+If you like thi initiative and you find interesting my work in automation tasks, please share this work and help others.
+Feel free to contact me and leave your comments, suggest new ideas.
+Regards!